IBRice101/IBRice101.github.io/Talks/APTs/index.md

 10. **Lateral Movement**: Moving through an environment
    - Remote Services: including Remote Desktop Protocol (RDP), Server Message Block (SMB), Secure Shell (SSH), and so on.
 This can result in malicious actors gaining access further into, or around, the network.
 11. **Collection**: Gathering information of interest
-   - Can collect date through many means, including MITM, where the adversary exists in between two data endpoints, discovery of information repositories such as code, an internal wiki, or SharePoint, as well as data that may be present on specific devices the attacker has accessed
+   - Can collect data through many means, including MITM, where the adversary exists in between two data endpoints, discovery of information repositories such as code, an internal wiki, or SharePoint, as well as data that may be present on specific devices the attacker has accessed
 12. **Command and Control**: Attempting to communicate with compromised systems in order to control them
    - Application Layer Protocol: Malicious Actors can communicate using application layer protocols to avoid suspicion.
 Many C2 servers are configured with web pages to make use of web protocols.
 Chinese APTs have been observed recently with websites on the Uyghur genocide being hosted on their C2s.
 FTP, DNS, or Email servers also function for this purpose too.
 13. **Exfiltration**: Getting data out, stealing it from a target